Google Cookies Delay Changes Now Set for 2024

 Google originally said it would remove third-party cookies in January 2022 as part of its privacy sandbox initiative (the response to the cookie-less future aims to provide anonymity to data unless expressly granted).
 The privacy sandbox was developed so online users would have open standards for tracking them while protecting their data.
-Since then, we have seen the plans to phase out the removal of Google cookies delay twice, first to 2023, now, it is looking towards 2024.
+Since then, we have seen the removal of Google cookies delay twice, first to 2023, now, it is looking towards 2024.

 What are Google cookies?